Kennedy Interchange: Redesign and reconstruction

 On December 7, 2015, the new Abraham Lincoln Bridge opened to northbound traffic.
 In 2016, southbound traffic was moved to the new bridge, so the Kennedy bridge could be repaired.
 On December 18, 2016, the East End bridge opened as the Lewis and Clark Bridge, named for the explorers who first met at Clarksville, Indiana, across the river from Louisville.
 Now all three bridges are in full use.

 Origin of nickname

-The name “Spaghetti Junction” likely does not have one single origin.
-Instead, it is likely a colloquialism referring to its complex network of single lane on-ramps and off-ramps, which give it a spaghetti like appearance.
+The name "Spaghetti Junction" may have originated more than once in different places, with independent coiners who were unaware of each other's use of the word.
+It refers to the resemblance of a complex, asymmetrical, and irregularly-shaped network of ramps to strands of cooked spaghetti.